modrinth/docs/docs/faq/app.md

 When you install a modpack from Modrinth, it is paired and locked to only contain the content from that modpack.
 By unlocking a modpack, you can add your own content.
 By unpairing a modpack, you remove the link between your local installation and the modpack as available on Modrinth.

-To unpair and/or unlock an instance, go into the instance options, then scroll down to "Modpack" and unpair/unlock as needed.
+To unpair and/or unlock an instance, go into the instance options, then scroll down to "Instance management" and unpair/unlock as needed.

+### How do I repair an instance? {#repair}

+An instance can become corrupted for a variation of reasons.
+In most cases, such corruption can be fixed simply by repairing the instance.
+To repair an instance, go into the instance options, then scroll down to "Modpack" and repair as needed.
+Allow it some time to process, since this may take a while.

-### Why am I getting an error saying "end of file before message length reached"? {#network}
+### Why am I getting a network error when downloading files? {#network}

-This error, or any other error along the lines of "Error fetching URL", shows an issue with your network.
+Any error along the lines of "end of file before message length reached" or "Error fetching URL" shows an issue with your network.
 If your Internet connection is limited, you should lower the "Maximum concurrent downloads" setting in the "Resource management" section of the app settings.

 ### Why am I getting an error from Fabric saying that it cannot access intermediary? {#intermediary}

 This error can show as a result of a corrupted instance installation.
-You can fix it by repairing the instance.
-Go into the instance options, then scroll down to "Instance management" and click "Repair".
+First, locate and delete the `.jar` file it tells you has the issue.
+Then, [repair the instance](#repair).

 ### Can I run two copies of the same instance at the same time? {#duplicate-instances}